-The findings of both studies come on the same day as the International Maritime Organization (IMO) meets in June in Nairobi, Kenya to discuss solutions to this worrying problem.
+The findings of both studies come on the same day as the International Maritime Organization (IMO) meets in June in Nairobi, Kenya.
+In order to discuss solutions to this worrying problem.

 If the ice shelf were to collapse, it would release enough pressure to force the iceberg into the ocean.
 This would cause massive flooding as the warmer ocean currents would rush to fill the gap created by the breakup of the ice.
 Other smaller icebergs may also collapse, depending on their location.
 The instability of the ice shelves is likely to continue as the global warming continues.

 There have been some speculations in the scientific community about the link between global warming and the accelerated retreat of the ice shelves.
-It has been speculated that global warming may result in accelerating melting of the ice because the extra heat would allow the melt water to melt into the ocean much faster and therefore raise global temperatures even more.
+It has been speculated that global warming may result in accelerating melting of the ice.
+Because the extra heat would allow the melt water to melt into the ocean much faster.
+Therefore raising global temperatures even more.
 These speculations are based mainly on the research of James E. Ellis, who has used ice core drilling to examine the relationship between temperature and ice thickness.

 Provided by Antonio Westley